shuvijs/shuvijs.org/docs/introduction.md

 - `shuvi dev` - which starts shuvi in development mode
 - `shuvi build` - which builds the application for production usage
 - `shuvi serve` - which starts a shuvi production server

-Shuvi is built around the concept of React Component exported from a .js, .jsx, .ts, or .tsx file in the pages directory.
+Shuvi.js is built around the concept of React Component exported from a .js, .jsx, .ts, or .tsx file in the pages directory.

 ## Development

 run development command and visit [localhost:3000](http://localhost:3000)

 ```sh
 npm run dev
 ```

 ## production

 run production command to bundle application

 ```sh
 npm run build
 ```

 start a server for visit

 ```sh
 npm run serve
 ```